 BUN is a waste product formed during the breakdown of proteins in the liver. | Creatinine is a waste product produced by muscles as a result of normal metabolic processes. |

-BUN levels can be influenced by factors such as protein intake, liver function, and dehydration. | Creatinine levels primarily depend on muscle mass and kidney function. |
+BUN levels can be influenced by protein intake, liver function, and dehydration. | Creatinine levels primarily depend on muscle mass and kidney function. |

-BUN is excreted by the kidneys, and its levels can be affected by kidney function. | Creatinine is eliminated from the body through urine and is not significantly reabsorbed or secreted by the kidneys. |
+The kidneys excrete BUN, and its levels can be affected by kidney function. | Creatinine is eliminated from the body through urine and is not significantly reabsorbed or secreted by the kidneys. |

 BUN levels can be influenced by conditions such as kidney disease, heart failure, dehydration, and gastrointestinal bleeding. | Creatinine levels are primarily affected by kidney function and are used to assess overall kidney health. |